Pabloo22/job_shop_lib/README.md

 ### Load a Benchmark Instance

-You can load a benchmark instance from the library
+You can load a benchmark instance from the library:

 ```python
 from job_shop_lib.benchmarks import load_benchmark_instance